 National Incident Management System

 The City of Carbondale has implemented the National Incident Management System (NIMS).
-The NIMS provides a consistent approach for Federal, State, and local governments to work effectively together to prepare for and respond to disasters by standardizing management process, protocols, and procedures.
+The NIMS provides a consistent approach for Federal, State, and local governments to work effectively together to prepare for and respond to disasters by standardizing management processes, protocols, and procedures.